-About a decade ago, despite having a degree in production and years of experience in professional studios, I struggled to set up my home studio.
+About a decade ago, despite having a degree in production and years of experience in professional recording studios, I struggled to set up my home studio.
+Though schools and studio engineers do a great job of showing you how to use world-class equipment, that education doesn’t typically extend to how to set up a home studio on a shoestring budget.
 After a lot of blood, sweat, and tears, I’ve learned what works at home – and what doesn’t.
 My goal is to help people get past the barriers to entry in this fun and rewarding hobby and start making professional-sounding recordings at home.

 What Equipment Do I Actually Need?